Architecture of Maharashtra

-Maharashtra state in India is known for its Famous caves and cliffs.
-It is said that the varieties found in Maharashtra are wider than the caves and rock-cut architecture found in the rock cut areas of Egypt, Assyria, Persia and Greece.
+Maharashtra state in India is known for its caves and cliffs.
 The Buddhist monks first started these caves in the 2nd century BC, in search of serene and peaceful environment for meditation, and they found these caves on the hillsides.

 Buddhist and Hindu cave temples at Ellora and the Ajanta Caves contain fine artistic design elements and India's oldest wall paintings can be seen here.
 Maharashtra's famous rock-cut caves have several distinct artistic elements though sculptures of the time are regarded to modern viewers as stiff and not dynamic.
 The Buddhist caves, particularly the older ones, are either temples (Chaityas) or monasteries (Viharas).

-Ancient

-The oldest building in the state is Vakataka ruins in Mansar.

-Rock cut caves

-Rock-cut architecture took turn with the Buddhist reign and remarkable Buddhist monuments were produced in areas such as Bihar in the east and Maharashtra in the west.
-Natural grottos and caves in the hillside were excavated by the Buddhist monks and turned into glorious prayer halls and monasteries.

-Ranging from tiny monastic cells to colossal, elaborately carved temples, they are remarkable for having been hewn by hand from solid rock.
-Their 3rd century BC origins seem to have been as temporary shelters for Buddhist monks when heavy monsoon rains made their normal itinerant lifestyle impossible.

-Modeled on earlier wooden structures, most were sponsuoions sit like a sceptre and crown amidst hills turned mauve.

 Medieval

 Hindu

 During the early medieval period, the Maharashtrian region's architecture was largely based on a combination of old and new Nagara styles.
 Bhimashankar temple is considered to be a unique mix of these two Nagara styles.
 During the late period, Hemadri a court polymath of Yadavas of Deogiri used his unique combinational Nagara style to create many temples, which were again rebuilt due to numerous Islamic clashes and their penchant for destroying Hindu places of worship.
 Foremost among these are Trayambakeshwar Temple, Tulja Bhavani temple, Ghrishneshwar temple among others.